 ProfessionalsCharles H. Googe Jr.

-The Intellectual Property Group he leads focuses on all aspects of intellectual property, including copyright, trademark and patent.
-Chuck has special expertise in all forms of transactional work involving intellectual property and technology, licensing, due diligence, IP joint ventures, developing and implementing prosecution strategies, IP audits and other intellectual property counseling.
+As leader to the firm's Intellectual Property Group, Chuck focuses on all aspects of intellectual property, including copyright, trademark and patent.
+Hehas special expertise in all forms of transactional work involving intellectual property and technology, licensing, due diligence, IP joint ventures, developing and implementing prosecution strategies, IP audits and other intellectual property counseling.
 He has specific experience in software, information technology and entertainment content development, acquisition and distribution over the Internet and other media.
 Chuck's experience covers a broad range of industries, intellectual property specialties and deal sizes.
 In addition to working closely with our most experienced lawyers in mergers and acquisitions, finance, tax, communications, antitrust, litigation and bankruptcy on structuring the intellectual property aspects of some of the firm's most sophisticated transactions, he has also represented many medium-sized and even start-up enterprises in connection with their intellectual property needs.

 Chuck served as a senior editor of the Columbia Law Review.
 He is also recognized as a leading lawyer in media and entertainment by Chambers USA, and clients say, "…he really listens and advises me.
 He doesn't make the decision for me - he tells me the options and lets me make the decisions."
 He has also been recognized by The Legal 500 for his communications and technology practice and as a leading entertainment lawyer (motion pictures & television) by The Best Lawyers In America since 2012.
 Additionally, Chuck is the Trustee of the Cole Porter Musical and Literary Trusts.